-How to decide which schools are best?
+But then, how to decide what schools are best?
 Well, that’s of course very subjective, depending very much on what a Thai Massage students wants and needs.
 We’ve written about that in a previous article.

-Anyway, we’ve decided to take into account the international reputation of the massage school, the variety of Thai massage and bodywork courses offered, and organizational aspects.
+We’ve decided to take into account the international reputation of the massage school, the variety of Thai Massage and bodywork courses offered, and organizational aspects.
 Mind that this is only our current opinion, subject to change any time.

 1. Shewa Spa